 How are you celebrating Spinning and Weaving Week?
 This week has been a long-standing tradition in the handspinning and weaving community for decades.
 When I owned the Weaving Workshop in Chicago some 30 years ago, we celebrated this week with special demonstrations to the general public.
 After moving to Colorado and working at Interweave, our publications of Spin-Off and Handwoven cheered this week and magnified it to the global community.
 Now, Spinzilla has taken it even further and is sponsoring the third international competition designed to motivate spinners to learn new skills, take risks, and spin their hearts out.

 At ClothRoads, we have been involved for a number of years working with small artisanal spinning projects.
 We’ve written about two of them here and here.
 Over the years, I’ve consulted with Cashmere People: The Yarn that Changes Lives and the other day, their brand new cashgora handspun yarn arrived plus more stock of handspun cashmere.
 Each skein is like a cuddly little pet requiring caressing.
-We’ve added this to the collection of Tajik kid mohair yarn and our Peruvian handspun alpaca.

 The Making of Cashgora Yarn

 This new cashgora yarn originates in the Pamir mountains in northern Tajikistan, at the edge of the Himalayas.
 It’s here that the Pamiri villagers raise small flocks of goats for meat, milk and fiber.